olanciotti/halo-challenge/README.md

 📋 Pre-requisites:

-- Install Node using the following command:
+- Node should be installed.
+Commands to check node version:

 node -v

-- Install NPM using the following command:

 npm -v

+In case the user does not have it installed it, instructions to do it can be found here depending each OS: https://nodejs.org/en/download/package-manager

 - Clone project